AuReMe/esmecata/README.md

                         BUSCO percentage between 0 and 1.
 This will remove all the proteomes without BUSCO score and the score before the selected ratio of completion.
   --ignore-taxadb-update
                         If you have a not up-to-date version of the NCBI taxonomy database with ete3, use this option to bypass the warning message and use the old version.
-  --all-proteomes       Download all proteomes associated to a taxon even if they are no reference proteomes.
+  --all-proteomes       Download all proteomes associated with a taxon even if they are no reference proteomes.
   -s SPARQL, --sparql SPARQL
                         Use sparql endpoint instead of REST queries on Uniprot.
   --remove-tmp          Delete tmp files to limit the disk space used: files in tmp_proteome for esmecata proteomes and files created by mmseqs (in mmseqs_tmp).